Becoming a Large Animal Veterinarian

 Horses, cows, and pigs are all treated by large animal vets

 Large animal veterinarians are practitioners that manage the health of livestock species such as cattle, horses, sheep, goats, and pigs.
 These are licensed animal health professionals trained to diagnose and treat illnesses that affect livestock species.
 They usually make farm calls to visit their patients, often using a customized truck outfitted with the necessary medical equipment.

 These medical professionals conduct health exams, give vaccinations, draw blood, prescribe medications, clean and suture wounds, take ultrasounds and x-rays, and perform surgeries.
 Other duties may include monitoring the reproductive health of the breeding stock, performing artificial inseminations, assisting with problem births, and conducting pre-purchase exams.

 Large animal veterinarians frequently work long hours and spend a great deal of time on the road as they travel from farm to farm.
 They also must be on call for potential emergencies on weekends and holidays.
 The work itself can be particularly demanding for large animal vets, as they must be capable of restraining and treating animals of substantial size.

-Career Options for Large Animal Veterinarians
+Career Options for Working with Large Animals

 While most large animal vets work on a variety of livestock species, some choose to focus on offering services exclusively for equine, bovine, or porcine patients.
 Others offer mixed practice services for both large and small animals.